ExtensityAI/symbolicai/README.md

 ## 🤷‍♂️ Why SymbolicAI?

 SymbolicAI tries to close the gap between classical programming or Software 1.0 and modern data-driven programming (aka Software 2.0).
-It is a framework that allows to build software applications, which are able to utilize the power of large language models (LLMs), but are based on composability and inheritance - two powerful concepts from the object-oriented classical programming paradigm.
+It is a framework that allows to build software applications, which are able to utilize the power of large language models (LLMs) wtih composability and inheritance - two powerful concepts from the object-oriented classical programming paradigm.

 This allows to move along the spectrum between the classical programming realm and data-driven programming realm as illustrated in the following figure: